RihotGusron/RihotGusron.github.io/README.md

 # RihotGusron.github.io
 Hi, Guys
-This will be my personal page on <a hreh='//rihotgusron.github.io'>Rihot Gusron</a>.
+This will be my personal page on https://rihotgusron.github.io Thanks guys
-Thanks guys